Social | Talent creativity

 BSAPIC’s compensation program aims to attract, motivate and retain the right talent with the right skills for the right position.
 Its major compensation programs, which include base pay and short- and long-term incentives, are designed to drive employee engagement and motivation, while fostering a performance-driven culture in alignment with both individual and company-wide objectives.

 Regular annual market reviews ensure the compensation programs remain competitive and relevant within the industry landscape, providing the employees with compensation packages that reflect their true worth.
-Moreover, each program undergoes thorough scrutiny and approval by the Succession, Nomination, and Compensation Committee of BSAPIC's Board of Directors on an annual basis, demonstrating the commitment to transparency and fairness.
+We are committed to complying with legislated wage requirements in all locations where we operate.
+We conduct annual reviews to ensure that the salary ranges used to position our employees are regularly reviewed and adjusted in accordance with applicable wage regulations.
+Each program undergoes thorough scrutiny and approval by the Succession, Nomination, and Compensation Committee of BSAPIC's Board of Directors on an annual basis, demonstrating the commitment to transparency and fairness.

-BSAPIC is dedicated to upholding pay equity for its employees, regardless of gender or any other differentiating factor.
-Factors such as experience, skills, market conditions, local legislation, and performance are carefully considered to ensure each employee is compensated fairly and in accordance with their contributions to the organization.
-Additionally, for employees represented by labor unions, BSAPIC adheres to all relevant conditions outlined in the labor agreement, further solidifying the commitment to equitable compensation practices.
+BSAPIC is committed to fair and equitable compensation in line with our compensation philosophy. we strive to provide equitable compensation regardless of gender and without discrimination.
+In determining compensation, factors such as experience, skills, market conditions, local legislation, and individual performance are carefully considered to ensure employees are rewarded fairly and in accordance with their contributions to the organization.
+We conduct regular pay gap analyses to identify potential disparities and ensure alignment with applicable laws and internal equity principles.
+Through established processes, we strive to promote pay equity in support of the company’s commitment to fairness, diversity, and inclusion.
+Additionally, for employees represented by labor unions, BSAPIC adheres to all relevant conditions outlined in the applicable labor agreements, further reinforcing our commitment to equitable compensation practices.

 BSAM’s compensation program is committed to attracting, motivating and retaining employees who enable the company to achieve its short- and long-term business goals.
-Its compensation practices are in compliance with federal, state and local legal requirements.
+Our principles are grounded in providing agile rewards that recognize both individual and company performance, maintaining market competitiveness and ensuring our approach remains simple and fair.
+Our compensation practices are in compliance with federal, state and local legal requirements, and we are committed to maintaining fairness, consistency and transparency in how compensation decisions are made.
+To that end, employees also have access to a Compensation Playbook that outlines the compensation program and provides greater visibility into the guiding principles.
 BSAM ensures pay equity through the job offer process, its annual compensation practices, and periodic internal compensation reviews.
-External market data is leveraged to evaluate and develop competitive pay structures, which are updated annually.
+External market data is leveraged to evaluate and develop competitive pay structures, which are reviewed and updated annually to reflect evolving industry trends and workforce expectations.
 Additionally, short- and long-term incentive programs are utilized to meet business needs and offer market competitive total direct compensation.
 These programs are reviewed and approved annually by the Succession, Nomination & Compensation Committee of the Board of Directors of BSAM.
 Pay practices are governed by collective bargaining agreements for those hourly employees represented by labor unions.
+We regularly evaluate our compensation practices to ensure they continue to reflect our values, support our talent strategy, meet the needs of our organization and enables employees’ overall financial well-being.

 In BSEMEA, compensation programs operate on the principle of market-based pay, and compensation increases are driven by performance and market benchmarks.
-Its purpose is to attract, engage, and develop the right talent needed for Bridgestone’s future growth.
-The total compensation consists of base pay, short- and long-term variable pay, along with a comprehensive benefit program.
+Its purpose is to attract, engage, and develop the right talent needed for Bridgestone’s growth.
+The total compensation consists of base pay, short-term and long-term variable pay, along with a comprehensive benefit program.
 To ensure adequacy, external market data from an established provider is collected as a reference.
 Additionally, the company maintains collective bargaining agreements with labor unions to promote dialogue and equity and adheres to local regulations in all countries and regions where it operates.
 Regular checks by the compensation team ensure fairness in terms of process application and salary distribution.
-The results are periodically shared and discussed with the Succession, Nomination, and Compensation Committee of BSEMEA’s Board of Directors (SNCC).
+The results are periodically shared and discussed with the BSEMEA Succession, Nomination, and Compensation Committee (SNCC).

 Relevant Information